top of page

 Course approach

-Oliver's guiding principles to facilitating the course.
+Oliver has some guiding principles for facilitating the course.

 Senior Computer Class